dschonholtz/LLMFineTuningEx/README.md

 Some things I want to learn more about.
 1. Can we do online learning continually in any meaningful way as we change our dataset and/or get more data?
 2. Can we just generate synthetic data to do this?
 Make a sql query dataset from GPT-4o for instance
+3. Do we need to or want to quantize the models?
+What are the real trade offs here?